wbcolon/xPlay/README.md

 the artist info view is currently not activated.
 The visualization (when displayed) reverts to the artist, album and track view whenever the music player pauses or stops.
 A right-click on the visualization opens a popup menu that allows selecting a projectM preset.
 A double-click will display the name of the currently selected preset.
 A double-click on the player widget itself will toggle the music visualization.
+The music visualization is not supported for the BluOS player music library.

 #### Selectors and Filters